Chorus-bdd/Chorus-bdd.github.io/pages/LanguageExtensions/Configurations.md

 ---

 Sometimes it is useful to run the same feature twice using different configurations.

 This might help in many situations, e.g.:

 * Testing a new service implementation behaves the same way as a legacy implementation
 * Migrating from an old component to a new component
-* Testing the same algorithm with different config settings

 Chorus supports a keyword Configurations: which can be added to the top of your feature file: e.g.